 Promoting responsible drinking, and ensuring that Campari Group's products are always consumed in moderation and in a social and convivial setting, is a critical aspect of all brands' building strategies.
 A thorough knowledge of the Code is pivotal for guiding and inspiring Campari Group marketing initiatives.
-This is why, to further increase internal awareness of a correct, fair and responsible commercial communication, a global mandatory e-learning programme on the Code's principles, dedicated to all Camparistas involved with commercial communication (i.e., Marketing, Trade Marketing, Sales, PR, Corporate Communications, PA&Sustainability and Legal), and their newly hired Camparistas, was launched at the end of 2021, ensuring completion by the entire target population by end of 2022.
+This is why, to further increase internal awareness of a correct, fair and responsible as representatives of a proper drinking etiquette.
+With regard to external communication, the Group also started to promote digital brands' campaigns on responsible drinking, thus reaching a greater audience of final consumers.